Whiteknight/ParserObjects/docs/v5/parsers_multi.md

 var parser = multiParser.Longest();
 ```

 If there is a tie, the first option is selected.
+As per the note above, "first" is problematic because it is not deterministic.

 ### Select